-A summary of the key risks and their mitigation is considered in principle 1 (above) as well as on page 7 of the Group's 2018 Annual Report.
+A summary of the key risks and their mitigation is considered in principle 1 (above).

 Furthermore, through the activities of the Audit Committee the effectiveness of these internal controls is considered annually.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 Revised forecasts are also produced on a monthly basis.
 The Group's results, compared with the budget and forecast are reported to the Board on a monthly basis.